fbraem/zumuta/blog/cycling.md

 > <i class="fas fa-music mr-2" />Bicycle, bicycle, bicycle, I want to ride my bicycle, bicycle...<i class="fas fa-music ml-2" />

-My cycling journey started wayback in [2012](/cycling/2012.html).
+My cycling journey started way back in [2012](/cycling/2012.html).
 In the meantime, quite a few milestones are reached.
 You can find them all here.
 Every year I try to set a goal, which fortunately is easier to fulfill than the estimates of an IT project.

+> This journey is not completed yet, still working on adding each year to the site...